 Busy?
 Pin this to your Pinterest board for later.

-Having a positive body image means knowing yourself and who you are.
-Your perception of your size, shape and weight is TRUE (because REAL isn't necessarily TRUE.)
+Having a positive body image means loving yourself and who you are.
+Your perception of your size, shape and weight is TRUE (because REAL isn’t necessarily TRUE.)
 You see yourself as you are to everyone else, right now, not in the past or in the future.

 You accept yourself, even though you might be overweight.

 You believe in yourself and love yourself while still striving for better health (not a better weight).

 When you have a positive body image, you don’t waste time obsessing about food, weight, calories, exercise, etc., because that takes time away from living your best life.
 You are proud of who you are and you feel comfortable in your own body.

 We All Struggle

 Many people that suffer from an eating disorder do not have positive body images.
 Instead, they have a very distorted picture of how they see themselves.
 (But you don’t have to have an eating disorder to feel bad about the way you look.)

 Like I said, having and owning a positive body image takes some work.
 You have to battle the pictures and videos and TV shows and movies of all the thin people we see everywhere.
 You have to battle stereotypes and misconceptions.
 But YOU CAN DO IT.

 For most of my life, I wanted to be thinner, look better, have different hair, have a different nose, different hips, different legs.
 It wasn’t until I had my first child that I realized I was so much more than just my appearance.
 I’ve learned to tell myself that my body is a vehicle, a life-giver, not an ornament.
 My body is so much more important that just looking good.
 And I am so much more than how I look.